 The Scoop On Sugar

-If you can eliminate sugar all together that would be the best choice, but for the majority of the population, they’re not there yet…so hopefully this article will help you make wiser choices.
+If you can eliminate sugar all together that would be the best choice, but for the majority of us, we’re not there yet.
+Hopefully, this article will help you make wiser choices.

 Drinking concentrated sugar causes your liver to convert the fructose into dangerous fats.
-We won’t even go into all of the terrible food choices that are laden with sugar.
+We won’t go into all of the terrible food choices that are laden with sugar.

-Here’s a short list of the artificial sweeteners to avoid at all costs: aspartame (brands NutraSweet, Equal), sucralose (Splenda), and saccharin (Sweet’N Low).
+Here’s a short list of the artificial sweeteners to avoid at all costs.
+Ones such as aspartame (brands NutraSweet, Equal), sucralose (Splenda), and saccharin (Sweet’N Low).

-A sugar alcohol called xylitol is a good choice for cooking and baking with a 1:1 ratio.
-Xylitol is a natural sweetener that can be extracted from plant materials like corn, and it comes with a benefit of fighting tooth decay.
+A sugar alcohol called Xylitol is a good choice for cooking and baking with a 1:1 ratio.
+Xylitol is a natural sweetener that can be extracted from plants like corn, and it comes with a benefit of fighting tooth decay.

 As with most things, stevia and xylitol should be used in moderation.
 Try getting into the habit of reading labels on all food and drink items so you know what you’re consuming.

 If you need help with improving your nutrition and overall health, I’m here to help you.
-Go to the Time For Change Personal Training Services tab and click on the Nutrition Programs tab for more info.
+Go to the Time For Change Personal Training service tab and click on the Nutrition Programs tab for more info.